 With a priority on expanding partnerships with K-12 public education, Lambert was instrumental in the creation of the Elon Academy in 2007, an enrichment program for academically talented high school students in the Alamance-Burlington (N.C.)
 School System who have financial need or have no family history of college attendance.
 The program has become a national model of excellence, enrolling nearly all of its graduates in higher education.

 Elon's campus has grown tremendously during Lambert's presidency, adding more than 100 buildings with nearly 1.5 million square feet of space.
-New academic facilities constructed or acquired during Lambert’s tenure include Carol Grotnes Belk Library, Lindner Hall and the Academic Village, the Ernest A. Koury Sr. Business Center, the Gerald L. Francis Center and the Numen Lumen Pavilion, a multi-faith center.
+New academic facilities constructed or acquired during Lambert’s tenure include Carol Grotnes Belk Library, Lindner Hall and the Academic Village, Ernest A. Koury Sr. Business Center, Gerald L. Francis Center, Inman Admissions Welcome Center, and the Numen Lumen Pavilion, a multi-faith center.
 In transforming its residential campus, Elon has constructed several new residence halls and a commons building in Danieley Center, The Oaks Neighborhood, Colonnades Dining Hall and the five-building Colonnades Neighborhood, and The Station at Mill Point, a 25-building townhouse neighborhood for juniors and seniors.

 In line with Lambert’s vision of further developing one of the nation’s premier university living-learning environments, Elon has opened the first two buildings of the 600-bed Global Neighborhood on the shores of Lake Mary Nell and adjacent to Lakeside Dining Hall, with an additional three residential buildings and a Global Commons building scheduled for completion for the 2014-2015 academic year.
 The 30,000-square-foot commons building will house the Isabella Cannon Global Education Center, classrooms, faculty offices, and ample study rooms and large gathering spaces.
 The Global Neighborhood will include faculty-in-residence and several language learning communities, including La Casa de Español, La Maison Francaise and La Casa Italiana.

-New athletics facilities have included Rhodes Stadium, Alumni Field House, Belk Track and White Field, Hunt Field for soccer, Worsley Golf Training Center and Hunt Softball Park.
+New athletics facilities have included Rhodes Stadium, Alumni Field House, Robertson Track and Field Complex, Hunt Field for soccer, Worsley Golf Training Center and Hunt Softball Park.

 Lambert has assumed a number of leadership roles regionally and nationally, serving on the national and North Carolina boards of Campus Compact and as a founding board member and president’s council chair of Project Pericles, a national organization that encourages college students to become civically engaged in their communities.
 Elon has been named one of the nation’s top universities for community service for five consecutive years in the President’s Higher Education Community Service Honor Roll.
 In 2009, Lambert was named a director of the Association of American Colleges and Universities (AAC&U), which comprises more than 1,150 public and private colleges and universities of every type and size.
 In 2011, he was selected to participate in a panel discussion at the White House as part of President Obama’s Interfaith and Community Service Campus Challenge initiative.
 In 2013, President Lambert was named chair of the board for the North Carolina Independent Colleges and Universities.